DilanjanDK7/QM_FFT_Feature_Package/README.md

 #### Key Features of the Standalone Function:

+- **Ultra-Fast Processing**: Skip-interpolation mode (default) provides up to 245x speedup compared to traditional methods.
 - **Automatic K-Space Optimization**: Automatically calculates optimal grid size and k-space extent based on input data distribution.
 - **Time Averaging**: Can compute and save the average gradient over multiple time points.
-- **NIfTI Export**: Optional export to NIfTI format for neuroimaging applications.
+- **NIfTI Export**: Optional export to NIfTI format for neuroimaging applications (requires skip_interpolation=False).
-- **Comprehensive Outputs**: Returns both non-uniform and gridded gradient maps, along with k-space information.
+- **Comprehensive Outputs**: Returns both non-uniform and gridded gradient maps (if requested), along with k-space information.
 - **Organized Results**: Saves results in a structured directory hierarchy with HDF5 files.

 For a comprehensive explanation of the function, including theory, parameters, examples, and troubleshooting, see the [Analytical Gradient Guide](docs/analytical_gradient_guide.md).